 Kindness, courage, boundaries, and making things right are practised every day.
 We learn how to be with ourselves and with others — not as an extra, but as part of learning well.

-Parent Days are a core part of Earthwise Collective for two reasons: they keep the pod financially accessible, and they make it feel like a real village.
+Parent Days are a core part of Earthwise Collective for two reasons: they keep us financially accessible, and they make it feel like a real village.

 By rotating two days a week between families, we keep costs down without compromising the quality of the teacher-led days.
 But it’s not just about affordability — Parent Days bring the community to life.
 Children learn from the adults around them in a real way: a parent might share yoga, gardening, cooking, music, art, building, dance, or outdoor skills.
 It shows the children that learning isn’t only something that happens at a desk — it’s part of life, and everyone has their unique gifts to offer.